Buying a service

 Ideally, you should only have to pay the full amount when the work has been completed to your satisfaction.

 In practice, some service suppliers look for part payment upfront to cover their costs (for example, materials that need to be bought before work starts).
 In this case, work out a payments schedule that is suitable for you and the service supplier.
-Consider leaving payment (or a large instalment of payment) until after the job is completed and you are happy with the work
+Consider leaving payment (or a large instalment of payment) until after the job is completed and you are happy with the work.

 You may have to pay a deposit to a service supplier to indicate that you intend to purchase their service.
 In general, any deposits paid to the contractor are non-refundable.
 If you pay a deposit and then change your mind about getting the work done, you may not be able to get your money back.
 Before you pay, check under what circumstances you can get a full refund on this deposit.

 If you can, you should make payments by debit card or credit card.
-If you need to recover money you have lost from a service supplier (for example, the company goes out of business before the service is completed) you can contact your bank to see if charges can be reversed.
+If you need to recover money you have lost from a service supplier (for example, the company goes out of business before the service is completed) contact your bank to see if charges can be reversed.
 This is known as chargeback.

 If possible, avoid paying cash, as it cannot be traced.
 Always get a receipt for proof of all payments you make.